SrinivasVarma06/Day-1/README.md

 Step-2: Found out null values and handling them by using fillna() with median/mean.
 Dropping the columns which are not needed for this dataset like PassengerId, Name and Ticket.
 They do not affect survival.

 Step-3: Converting categorical values to numerical using encoding so that they can be used for classification tasks or for finding correlation.
-Encoding for gender and Embarked columns.
+Label encoding for gender and one-hot encoding for Embarked column.

 Step-4: Observing the distribution and Normalizing/Standardizing the data so that distance based measures can be used appropriately.
 Else, there will be errors as larger values will affect the distance a lot.
 If data is following normal distribution, then standardization will be better as it is not sensitive to outliers.